twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 - Extra regularization on the intercept terms in practice requires that notes are rated by raters with diverse factors before a note gets a label (the note intercept term becomes very large or very small)
 - We can represent multidimensional viewpoint spaces by increasing the dimensionality of the factors, without changing the algorithm itself
 - Rater-specific intercept terms capture how lenient or generous each rater is with their helpful ratings
-- We can include somewhat helpful ratings naturally as 0.5
+- We are able to include somewhat helpful ratings naturally by using a value of 0.5

 Note: for now, to avoid overfitting on our very small dataset, we only use 1-dimensional factors.
 We expect to increase this dimensionality as our dataset size grows significantly.